Home Pagan symbols & customs Site search

 Bridgeton Cross

-Since Bridgeton Cross Railway Station is not a place of Christian worship, why does 'Cross' feature in the name?
+Since Bridgeton Cross Railway Station was not specifically built for Christian worship, why does 'Cross' feature in the name?
 Can a cross be found there?

 Bridgeton Cross